Giorgi Chakvetadze

-Giorgi Chakvetadze (გიორგი ჩაკვეტაძე; born 29 August 1999) is a Georgian professional footballer who plays as an attacking midfielder or left winger for club Watford and the Georgia national team.
+Giorgi Chakvetadze (გიორგი ჩაკვეტაძე; born 29 August 1999) is a Georgian professional footballer who plays for club Udinese and the Georgia national team.
+Mainly an attacking midfielder, he can also be deployed as a left winger or as a central midfielder.

 Chakvetadze has earned the Footballer of the Year award in Georgia.
 He has also won the Slovak First League with Slovan Bratislava.

 Club career

 Early career and Dinamo Tbilisi

 Born in Tbilisi, Chakvetadze started his career with Norchi Dinamo.
 His first manager was former footballer Tamaz Kostava, who described Chakvetadze as a hardworking player.

 In 2010, after some successful seasons in the youth championships of Georgia, Chakvetadze moved to Dinamo Tbilisi, where he won U15 and U17 championships.
 In 2015, Chakvetadze signed a three-year deal with Dinamo.

 Chakvetadze was promoted to the first team in 2016, making his debut against Locomotive Tbilisi on 18 November 2016, replacing Otar Kiteishvili.
 That season the young midfielder made 5 appearances for Dinamo.
 In the following season, Chakvetadze became a key figure of the club, scoring five goals in 24 appearances with the club, with two of them against Dila Gori.